vic-ma/howtodismantle.github.io/_posts/2023-09-20-Peakboard-Hub-Online-Using-lists-to-store-sensor-data.md

 ![image](/assets/2023-09-20/090.png)

-We also need to have our script from before reload `AirConditionerLogsAnalysis`.
+In our script from before, we also need to append a block that reloads `AirConditionerLogsAnalysis`.

-Here's what the finished product looks like:
+After adding some table controls, here's what the final product looks like:

 ![image](/assets/2023-09-20/100.png)